LedgerHQ/satstack/README.md

 Create a config file **`lss.json`** in your home directory.
 You can use [this](https://github.com/ledgerhq/satstack/blob/master/lss.mainnet.json) sample config file as a template.

+Add ```"torproxy": "socks5://127.0.0.1:9050",``` to connect to a Tor client running locally so that satstack can reach a full node behind Tor.
+Replace the ```rpcurl``` with the .onion address of your node.

 ###### Optional account fields

 - **`depth`**: override the number of addresses to derive and import in the Bitcoin wallet.
 Defaults to `1000`.